 Technology is continually evolving to make people’s lives easier, with thousands of gadgets and apps being developed all the time – often solving problems for us before we even know they exist.
 The great news for those of us living with hearing loss?
 Hearing aid advances are currently leading the way in the latest consumer technology on the market.
-Manufacturers have realised that, in order to make their products appeal, they need be compatible with the other technological devices and gadgets that we use day-to-day.
+Manufacturers have realised that to make their products appeal, and they need to be compatible with the other technological devices and gadgets we use daily.
 From the latest in Bluetooth technology to clever smartphone apps and the handy new Apple Watch, hearing aids and their accessories have just taken a huge technological step forward.

 The advancement of Bluetooth technology has led to three important developments in hearing aid and smartphone compatibility:

 - Direct connection between hearing aids and iPhones (without the use of a streamer)

 - Clearer, more natural-sounding audio (due to improved wireless transmission of the audio)